 Curds certainly aren’t the simplest thing to make but they also aren’t the most difficult.
 Which means out of all the desserts you could bring to the holidays, this is likely one of the easier.

-For this recipe, I turned to my go-to whole-wheat olive oil crust.
+For our cranberry curd tart recipe, we turned to my go-to whole-wheat olive oil crust.
 Here’s why:

 - It’s incredibly easy to make.

 - It has an wonderfully toasty, nutty flavor (while being nut-free).

 Thanks to being made with olive oil instead of butter, this tart crust recipe can be mixed together in a bowl with a spoon (no food processor or pastry cutter necessary).

 It’s pressed into the tart pan—not rolled out and gently nudged into the pan.
 Plus, even though it gets prebaked, it doesn’t need to be blind-baked (which is usually the most annoying step of pre-baking a crust).

 If you want something a bit more classic, try our classic tart crust recipe.
 You’ll need to blind bake it with foil and baking weights (also called pie weights—you can also use dried beans).

 Honey Cranberry Curd